-Indoor plants are fantastic at adding excitement to any room.
+Indoor plants are usually easy to care for and fantastic at adding excitement to any room.

 Thankfully there are many hardy options available and most will withstand almost total neglect!

 While you can go faux and have no maintenance, using the real deal is a superb way to purify your home’s air while adding some colour.

 Most, tough evergreen house plants have few needs.
 They’ll require the occasional watering and a trim now and again.
 Simple?!